flotools/flotools/README.md

 ## Important Notes about Keyboard Maestro:

 Keyboard Maestro contains some default macro groups that conflict with common Mac OS keyboard shortcuts.
-These are found in the switcher group, and clipboard group, and can be disabled by selecting the group, then selecting the "Enable/disable Group" button.
+These are found in the switcher group, and clipboard group, which are disabled by default after installing FloTools.
+If you choose to reenable them, you can do so by selecting each group and pressing the enable button.

 Keyboard Maestro is limited by a 30-day trial period.
 After this time, a purchase of a one-time license is required to continue using the program, and subsequently, Flo Tools.
 More information about purchasing a license can be found [here.](https://wiki.keyboardmaestro.com/manual/Purchase)

 ## Flo Tools Installation
-To install Flo Tools, go to the provided zip file, and open the file called "Flo Tools.KMMACROS"
+To install Flo Tools, go to the provided zip file, and open the application called "Flo Tools Installer".
+Follow the on-screen prompts to guide you through installation.

-If successful, Keyboard Maestro should announce, "Successfully imported macros."

 For the scripts to run properly, open Keyboard Maestro Preferences, and under the general tab, check the box labeled, "Start Keyboard Maestro Engine at log-in."
 Note that the Keyboard Maestro window does not need to be open for the scripts to run.